-3.1 Our interactive Coffee with the Principals community meetings were successful in reaching our families.
-We learned through the pandemic shut-down that the majority of our families preferred to meet via Zoom rather than in-person.
+- 3.1 Our interactive Coffee with the Principals community meetings were successful in reaching our families.
+We learned through from our families that - majority prefer to meet via Zoom rather than in-person.
 Morning meetings at school did not allow working parents to attend, and evening meetings at school meant that families had to change their evening routines.
-Because of these reasons, we kept these community meetings via Zoom and continued to have greater participation.
+Because of these reasons, we kept these community meetings via Zoom and continued to have greater participation - 3.3 Parenting Support: "Families as Leaders Supporting Distance Learning" discontinued in 2023-24 due to the Foothill College discontinuing the program. (\$5000)